 Evaluate exploit protection

 Exploit protection helps protect devices from malware that uses exploits to spread and infect other devices.
-It consists of a number of mitigations that can be applied to either the operating system or an individual app.
+Mitigation can be applied to either the operating system or to an individual app.
 Many of the features that were part of the Enhanced Mitigation Experience Toolkit (EMET) are included in exploit protection.
+(The EMET has reached its end of support.)

-This topic helps you enable exploit protection in audit mode and review related events in Event Viewer.
-You can enable audit mode for certain app-level mitigations to see how they will work in a test environment.
-This lets you see a record of what would have happened if you had enabled the mitigation in production.
-You can make sure it doesn't affect your line-of-business apps, and see which suspicious or malicious events occur.
+This article helps you enable exploit protection in audit mode and review related events in Event Viewer.
+You can enable audit mode to see how mitigation works for certain apps in a test environment.
+By auditing exploit protection, you can see what would have happened if you had enabled exploit protection in your production environment.
+This way, you can help ensure exploit protection doesn't adversely affect your line-of-business apps, and you can see which suspicious or malicious events occur.

 You can also visit the Windows Defender Testground website at demo.wd.microsoft.com to see how exploit protection works.